Azure/azure-batch-software-entitlement/src/sescmd/readme.md

   --application-id       Unique identifier for the application

-  --vmid                 Unique identifier for the azure virtual machine
+  --vmid                 Unique identifier for the Azure virtual machine

   --batch-account-url    URL of the batch account server